Someswari575/Restaurant-Ordering-System/README.md

 - JavaScript for logic and interactivity
 - Browser localStorage for data persistence

----

 ## 4. JavaScript Functions
-- `calculateTotal()` : Calculates the sum of all items based on quantity and price.
+- calculateTotal() : Calculates the sum of all items based on quantity and price.
-- `updateTotal()` : Updates the total display element with calculated value.
+- updateTotal() : Updates the total display element with calculated value.
-- `addToOrderList(name, price, quantity)` : Creates and appends a list item to the order summary.
+- addToOrderList(name, price, quantity) : Creates and appends a list item to the order summary.
-- `loadOrder()` : Loads all current order items from localStorage and renders them.
+- loadOrder() : Loads all current order items from localStorage and renders them.

-### Event Listeners
+### Event Listeners:
 - Menu click: Adds or increases item quantity.
 - Summary click: Handles item quantity changes and removal.
 - Search input: Filters displayed menu items based on input.
 - Clear button: Resets the order and localStorage.

----

 ## 5. User Interface (UI)
 The UI is structured into the following sections: